 Libbey Forum is where the Registrar’s Office and Student Financial Services is.
 It’s located at 44 Mountain Avenue or if you’re headed down Alumni walk towards 280, it’s the building that’s straight across from Alumni Walk.
 Hours are 9 a.m. – 4 p.m.
 Libbey Forum is operating remotely this year so if you need to contact the registrar or student financial services they’ll be available over email or phone.
 If you have any questions on registration, credits, your degree, or pay that $50 late registration fee contact the registrar.
 If you have a question on financial aid/finances, forms fill out, when these forms are due, and if you need pay those parking ticket fees issued by security which can range from $30-$100 contact student financial services.

-If you’re lucky enough to live in Kalperis or 65 (as many upperclassmen call it), you’ll get to enjoy the Treehouse (and once restrictions lift in the future, others can too), which is on the top floor of this residential hall.
+If you’re lucky enough to live in Kalperis or 65 (as many upperclassmen call it), you’ll get to enjoy the Treehouse (though if you don’t live there, you are still welcome to visit too), which is on the top floor of this residential hall.
 The Treehouse has a beautiful stainless steel kitchen, sitting area with great tables to study at, the Kalperis laundry room, a ping pong table, a television and vending machines.
 Weekend mornings my friends and I would head upstairs and spend countless hours studying in the Treehouse — mark your territory early though, the tables fill up quickly.

 Laundry Card Machines